-Arbitration is commenced on the day following the day on which the arbitral tribunal is composed or a request for arbitration has been filed.
+Under the provisions of the Arbitration Law, arbitration is deemed to commence on the day following the day on which the arbitral tribunal is composed or a request for arbitration has been filed.
 The requirements for the request are generally contained in the applicable institutional rules.
 If arbitration is to be commenced by representatives (including lawyers), evidence of authority by way of a power of attorney is usually required.
+As per the DIAC Arbitration Rules, arbitration is deemed to commence on the date on which the DIAC receives the complete request (as defined under the DIAC Arbitration Rules).
+As per the ArbitrateAD Rules, the commencement date of the arbitration is the date on which the case management office receives the request.

 Other procedures apply in initiating proceedings, depending on the arbitration rules being used.

+Hearing

-Hearing Is a hearing required and what rules apply?
+Is a hearing required and what rules apply?